TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

   !!! info

-    **If you don't use a reverse proxy, or don't know what it is, leave this empty!**
+    **If you don't use a reverse proxy, or don't know what that is, leave this empty!**

 1. Enter your Radarr API key here.
 1. Enable this if your Radarr instance is exposed through SSL.

   !!! info

-    **This is not needed if you reach it with a local IP address.**
+    **This is not needed if you reach it with a local IP address (192.168.1.150, 10.10.26.75, etc.).**

-1. Click the `Test` button after filling in all the fields.
+1. Click `Test` after filling in all fields.
 Make sure the test is successful before you proceed.

 ### Options (Radarr)